MultiBUGS/MultiBUGS/README.md

 The MultiBUGS source can be compiled from source and installed using the following steps:

 1. Download and install [Microsoft MPI (MS-MPI)](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx).
+Version 8.1 or newer is required, since MultiBUGS uses `MPI_Comm_spawn`.
 This framework allows running parallel applications on the Windows platform.

-2. Download and install [BlackBox 1.7](http://blackboxframework.org/index.php?cID=goto-download-page,en-us) from the BlackBox Framework Center.
+2. Download and install [BlackBox 1.7.1](http://blackboxframework.org/index.php?cID=goto-download-page,en-us) from the BlackBox Framework Center.
 This is the framework that MultiBUGS is written using.

 3. Download the [zip archive](https://github.com/MultiBUGS/MultiBUGS/archive/master.zip) of MultiBUGS.
 Unzip this to, for example, `C:\`

 4. Make a new shortcut to the BlackBox.exe file in the newly-installed BlackBox directory (right-click on BlackBox.exe, choose "Create shortcut").
 Add the path to the MultiBUGS directory as the `/USE` argument to the `Target` of the shortcut.
 For example, if BlackBox  is in `C:\Program Files (x86)\BlackBox Component Builder 1.7\` and MultiBUGS is in `C:\MultiBUGS-master`, then change the `Target` to:

 ```
-"C:\Program Files (x86)\BlackBox Component Builder 1.7\BlackBox.exe" /USE "C:\MultiBUGS-master"
+mpiexec -n 1 "C:\Program Files (x86)\BlackBox Component Builder 1.7\BlackBox.exe" /USE "C:\MultiBUGS-master"
 ```

 and `Start in` to